Quantum Satake in type A: part I: The diagrammatic approach:

 \begin{defn} Let $\RepOmq = \RepOmq(\sl_2)$ denote the following full sub-$2$-category of $\textbf{Cat}$.
 The objects are in bijection with $\Om$, where $\overline{0}$ is identified with the category of even $U_q(\sl_2)$ representations, and $\overline{1}$ with odd $U_q(\sl_2)$ representations.
 The $1$-morphisms are (functors arising from) tensor products with finite dimensional $U_q(\sl_2)$ representations, and the $2$-morphisms are all natural transformations (i.e. $U_q(\sl_2)$-morphisms between tensor products). \end{defn}

 Now we fix an identification of $\Om$ with $S$.
 There is a $2$-functor from $\FundOmq$ to $\RepOmq$ which on objects sends $S$ to $\Om$.
 It sends both $1$-morphisms $rb$ or $br$ to the tensor product with the standard representation $V$.
-The cups and caps are sent to projections or inclusions between $V \ot V$ and the trivial summand $\Lambda^2 V$.
-These projections and inclusions are unique up to scalar; one chooses the scalars correctly so that \eqref{eq:circle} holds.
+The cups and caps are sent to inclusions and projections respectively between $V \ot V$ and the trivial summand $\Lambda^2 V$.
+These inclusions and projections are unique up to scalar; one chooses the scalars so that \eqref{eq:isotopy} holds.
+For any such choice of scalars, it turns out that \eqref{eq:circle} will also hold.

 \begin{claim} Suppose that $\Bbbk = \Q(q)$.
 For any identification of $S$ with $\Om$, this $2$-functor is well-defined and fully faithful. \end{claim}

 The proofs of these claims are well-known, and are reasonable exercises for the uninitiated.
 The result also holds when $\Bbbk = \CM$, $q = 1$, and $U_q(\sl_2)$ is replaced by $\sl_2$.
 A similar claim holds when $\Bbbk = \Z[q,q^{-1}]$, for the correct integral form of $U_q(\sl_2)$.